SoftDev4Research/4OSS-lesson/_episodes/05-contributions.md

 > ## Discussion: Develop communication strategies
 > #### Time: 5 minutes
-> Let's discuss what types of communication media do people prefer.
+> Let's discuss what types of communication channels do people prefer.
 Think about the team size,
 > and what would be most convenient way for people to communicate and get updates.
 >
 > > ## Solution